DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-2-deepening-assessment-feedback-and-questioning.md

 ## Week 1: feedback

+### ECTs

 For this topic you’ll need to:

-- work through the self-study materials below
+- work through the self-study materials below (20 minutes)
-- catch up with your mentor to reflect on what you’ve learnt, discuss any issues or concerns, and decide what actions to take going forward
+- catch up with your mentor to reflect on what you’ve learnt, discuss any issues or concerns, and decide what actions to take going forward (60 minutes)

-Duration: 20 minutes.

 1. [Instructions](/education-development-trust/year-2-deepening-assessment-feedback-and-questioning/summer-week-1-ect-instructions)
 2. [Learning outcomes](/education-development-trust/year-2-deepening-assessment-feedback-and-questioning/summer-week-1-ect-learning-outcomes)